seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **ARVIRAGUS**
 Stark, as you see:
 Thus smiling, as some fly hid tickled slumber,
-Not as death’s dart, being laugh’d at; his
+Not as death's dart, being laugh'd at; his
 right cheek
 Reposing on a cushion.